 Because sole proprietorships are directly connected with their owners, business income is earned by and directly passed to the owner.
 As a result, sole proprietorship taxes are paid as part of your personal income taxes.

-Certain business organizations, like LLCs and corporations, are required to hold annual meetings and board meetings.
-These assemblies formally review business decisions, which are then approved by managers and directors of the company, respectively
+Certain business organizations, such as corporations, are required to hold annual meetings and board meetings.
+State law doesn’t require LLCs to hold meetings, but the business’s operating agreement might mandate it.
+These assemblies formally review business decisions, which are then approved by managers and directors of the company, respectively.

-LLCs and corporations are required to record formal minutes for annual and board meetings
+Corporations are required to record formal minutes for annual and board meetings.

-In corporations and LLCs, decisions on new members or managers are put through a formal review process and/or shareholder voting round before being approved
+In corporations, decisions on new members or managers are put through a formal review process and/or shareholder voting round before being approved.

 Because there is no legal separation between an owner and a sole proprietorship, you can deposit your business revenue and pay business bills directly through your personal bank account.